AnatoliiPerfun/AnatoliiPerfun/README.md

 ## Hey there ...
 I am Anatolii 👋

 - 🧓 I'm an enthusiastic and highly motivated software engineer with several years of experience.
-- 🔭 I'm interested in learning AI and ML for future projects.
 - 🌱 I'm big fun of Cloud systems (AWS, GCP, Azure) as well as Java, Scala, SpringBoot, MongoDB, etc.
+- 🔭 My future goal is to become more familiar with AI and ML technologies.

 ## Social